Choices’ mission is to provide employment support and expand opportunities for individuals with varying abilities.

 - Job maintenance (monthly follow-up calls/emails/texts or in person appointments from start of employment up to and including six months or in some cases up to 12 months)

-Choices has three Employment Programs that targets three different groups:
+Choices has two Employment Programs that targets two different groups:

 - Employment Program - this program targets individuals with disabilities ranging from, physical, mental, developmental, progressive/degenerative conditions, and brain injury.

-- Housing First Employment – individuals who are homeless, near homeless or recently housed and accepted into the Housing First program through Centralized Intake and must be referred by one of the Housing First Partners.
+- Alberta Identification – individuals who are homeless, near homeless or recently housed and accepted into the Housing First program through Centralized Intake and must be referred by one of the Housing First Partners.
 Alberta Identification Program - Clients must have lived in the province for a minimum of 3 months, be homeless or recently housed, over 18 and legally entitled to be in Canada.